 The irrepressible coach’s appetite for the game was not satiated, however, even when he celebrated the turn of the year without a job, and seemingly destined to soon reignite his journeyman escapades in the second and third tiers.
 But then, along came Empoli in 2012 to offer Sarri a new project, one which he would approach with such innovation that it would lead to what can only be described as the dream job.

 Sarri joined Empoli, a relatively reputable club by his previous standards, and immediately set about mounting a promotion challenge.
-At this stage he was 53-years-old, but despite continuously challenging at the top with the majority of the clubs he managed, the top flight remained illusive.
+At this stage he was 53-years-old, but despite continuously challenging at the top with the majority of the clubs he managed, the top flight remained elusive.
 Painstakingly, Empoli missed out with a playoff final defeat against Livorno, denying him the long-awaited opportunity of Serie A football.
 But the following season, inspired by Sarri’s fluid, creative 4-3-1-2 system, the Azzurri finished second and achieved automatic promotion.

 Read | Arrigo Sacchi: the greatest nobody of all time